adrianlopezroche/dirchanges/README.md

 Summarize differences between FROM and TO, where FROM and TO are directories, archives, or lists of hashes representing the same content at different points in time, producing a list of files and directories added, modified, or removed.
+When FROM or TO is -, read archives or hashes from standard input.

  -H --hash              read files in FROM and print a list of hashes to
                         standard output for later use